WHAT IS RECKLESS DRIVING IN VIRGINIA?

 CONSEQUENCES OF A RECKLESS DRIVING CONVICTION

-This misdemeanor offense is very serious for purposes of civilian employment, getting into universities, government employment, obtaining / maintaining a security clearance, military (Army, Marines, Navy, Air Force) punishment, admission to a state bar, law enforcement / police officer employment, and immigration and naturalization, amongst others.
-Individuals with these concerns must discuss the implication with their attorneys.
+This offense has been reported as serious to their employment or work circumstances by clients in the following industries: military (Army, Marines, Navy, Air Force), civilian-military employment, students applying to Universities, college students on scholarships, individuals engaged in government contracts employment, individuals obtaining / maintaining a security clearance, admission to a state bar for lawyers, and law enforcement / police officer employment, amongst others.
+Individuals with these concerns should discuss the implication with their attorneys.

 SHOULD I GET A LAWYER FOR MY RECKLESS DRIVING CHARGE?